Glowing Skin Smoothie.

 - optional: 1 Tablespoon ground flax or flaxseed oil

-Make sure you have a strong, powerful blender.
+- Make sure you have a strong, powerful blender.
 I'm giving one away right now!
+I also like Vitamix or Ninja brands.

 Try adding 1/2 cup blueberries.
 Another super food great for your skin!